awsdocs/amazon-rds-user-guide/doc_source/rds-on-outposts.creating.md

 You can also create a new DB subnet group for the Outpost when you create your DB instance\.
 If you want to do so, then skip this procedure\.

 **Note**
 To create a DB subnet group for the AWS Cloud, specify at least two subnets\.
-However, for an Outpost DB subnet group, specify only one subnet\.

 **To create a DB subnet group for your Outpost**